syoamakase/Pattern-recognition/README.md

 This program is recommend **2.7.9** or **3.5.1** about python version.

-If you use pyenv and virtualenv, perhaps images don't display.
+If you use pyenv and virtualenv, perhaps images won't display.

 Write below to slove this problem.